 The following information is provided to help answer some of the most commonly asked questions.
 If you need additional assistance, please submit your question to Donor Relations on our Contact Us page.
 This information is kept as current as possible and is updated regularly.

 Every 3 minutes, a child somewhere in the world is born with a cleft lip or cleft palate.
-One in 10 children born with a cleft will die before their first birthday.
+A baby born with a cleft has twice the odds of dying before their first birthday.

 A. A cleft is an opening in the lip, the roof of the mouth or the soft tissue in the back of the mouth.
 A cleft lip may be accompanied by an opening in the bones of the upper jaw and/or the upper gum.
 A cleft palate occurs when the two sides of a palate do not join together, resulting in an opening in the roof of the mouth.
 A cleft lip and palate can occur on one side or both sides.
 A child can suffer from a cleft lip, a cleft palate or both.